Skip to Content

 If the bot loses access (e.g., token revoked in your Google account), it will notify the Space:

-⚠️ Thread history access has expired.
+⚠️ Thread history access has expired or been revoked.
 A space manager should run /connect to restore it.

 Run /connect again to restore access.